 Lending Club is a peer-to-peer lending platform that offers all sorts of loans, including debt consolidation loans.
 So this would be the do-it-yourself payday loan relief program.

-The difference between Lending Club and other lenders is that Lending Club is a peer-to-peer platform.
-Meaning that other individuals are deciding whether to lend you money or not.
-You must have a 650 FICO or higher to qualify (yes, this means a credit check), and Lending Club does a decent amount of vetting applicants and assigns them a grade before it allows individuals to see whether you’re eligible or not.
+The difference between Lending Club and other lenders is that Lending Club is a peer-to-peer platform, which means that other individuals are deciding whether to lend you money or not.
+You must have a 650 FICO or higher to qualify (yes, this means a credit check).
+Lending Club does a decent amount of vetting applicants and assigns them a grade before it allows individuals to see whether you’re eligible.

 Unfortunately, the high FICO score requirement makes it difficult for most payday borrowers to use Lending Club, but if you can, you’ll likely get lower APRs than other debt consolidation options.